-- On campus residents must fill out a Room/Hall/Room Type Change Request in either the Housing Office or their Hall Office on Opening Day or after.
+- On campus residents must fill out a Room/Hall/Room Type Change Request:

 - Priority for bed spaces which become available after the residence halls open will be given first to students who don’t live on campus.

-- Room and hall changes will not be made prior to Opening Day and for the first 10 days of classes.
+- Room and hall changes will not be made prior to move-in day and for the first 10 days of classes.

-- Room and hall change requests will begin to be reviewed on September 3, 2014.
+- Room and hall change requests will begin to be reviewed after the first ten days of classes.
 There is no guarantee that requested changes will be approved.

 - Room and hall changes are approved based on the date and time the room/hall request was made and the availability of rooms requested.

-- It is important to note that it could be September or later before a space becomes available.
+- It is important to note that it could be a month after school starts before a space becomes available.